Daniel Santiago

-Daniel Gregg Santiago (born June 24, 1976) is a Puerto Rican basketball coach in the IMG Academy and former professional basketball player.
+Daniel Gregg Santiago (born June 24, 1976) is a Puerto Rican basketball coach at IMG Academy and former professional player.
 A center, he had a collegiate career in the NCAA and NAIA.
 His professional career saw him play in the NBA, the Baloncesto Superior Nacional of Puerto Rico, and overseas.
 Santiago has played for the Puerto Rican national team since 1998 until 2014, including been part of the 2004 team that defeated the United States at the 2004 Olympic Games in Greece.

 College career

 Santiago attended and played Junior College basketball at New Mexico Military Institute in Roswell, New Mexico and played NCAA Division I basketball at the University of New Mexico.
 He finished up his collegiate career at the NAIA school of Saint Vincent College in Latrobe, Pennsylvania, where he was named NAIA player of the year.
 In 2019 Daniel Santiago obtained a college degree in General Studies with concentrations in Social Work, Sociology and History from the University of South Florida.